 Skip to main content

-The Sapling Fund and Bradford Sapling 2023-24
+The Sapling Fund and Sapling Bradford 2023-24

-The Sapling Fund, and Sapling Bradford are jointly delivered by the Cultural Institute and Leeds Arts and Humanities Research Institute.
-The Sapling Fund is designed to support colleagues from across the University of Leeds in developing an interdisciplinary research or impact project rooted in the arts and humanities in collaboration with at least one non-HE partner in the cultural, arts or third sector, whilst Sapling Bradford focuses on developing projects leading to longer term community collaboration and partnerships in Bradford.
+The Sapling Fund is jointly delivered by the Cultural Institute and Leeds Arts and Humanities Research Institute.
+The Sapling Fund is designed to support colleagues from across the University of Leeds in developing an interdisciplinary research or impact project rooted in the arts and humanities in collaboration with at least one non-HE partner in the cultural, arts or third sector.
+The schemes are supported by the Higher Education Innovation Fund (HEIF).

 Affect, Algorithms, and Archives